-- We will continue to offer and develop a range of flexible working options at all levels, currently 49% of our staff (excluding school based) work part-time.
-We will continue to develop and evaluate new ways of working. - We will review our family friendly and work-life balance policies to ensure that they offer the best opportunities to retain the staff with the skills and knowledge required to deliver our services - We have introduced a 'Carers Policy' to support those staff who have carer responsibilities alongside their paid employment. - The Ceredigion Managers' Programme, introduced in 2018, has been revised and relaunched in a new format where all new managers will receive training in recruitment, selection, equality & diversity.
-We will continue to develop the programme and monitor that all managers attend the training provided - We will continue to deliver training to staff on 'Unconscious Bias', ensuring that managers understand what unconscious bias is and its impact on management decision making in the workplace.
+- We will continue to offer and develop a range of flexible working options at all levels, currently 47.3% of our staff (excluding school based) work part-time.
+We will continue to develop and evaluate new ways of working. - We have introduced revised family friendly and work-life balance policies to ensure that they offer the best opportunities to retain the staff with the skills and knowledge required to deliver our services - We have introduced a 'Carers Policy' to support those staff who have carer responsibilities alongside their paid employment. - The revised Ceredigion Managers' Programme, originally introduced in 2018, has resulted in all new managers receiving training in recruitment, selection, equality & diversity.
+We will continue to develop the programme and monitor that all managers attend the training provided - We will continue to deliver training to staff on 'unconscious bias', ensuring that managers understand what unconscious bias is and its impact on management decision making in the workplace.